rieder/amuse-fresco/README.md

 - Numpy
 - Matplotlib
 - AMUSE (https://github.com/amusecode/amuse)
-  - FIMap (only needed for extinction)
+  - FIMap (optional, for extinction)
   - SSE or SeBa (optional, for calculating stellar luminosities and radii)
 - Astropy (or Pyfits)